VladKopanev/zio-saga/README.md

 ### Parallel execution
 Saga pattern does not limit transactional requests to run only in sequence.
-Because of that `ZIO-SAGA` contains methods for parallel execution of requests.
+Because of that `zio-saga` contains methods for parallel execution of requests.

 ```scala
     val flight          = bookFlight compensate cancelFlight